Pocket God (comics): Part 4

-As Ooga fights to free Klak from the web, an extremely large barking spider emerges behind them.
+As Ooga fights to free Klak from the web, a large barking spider emerges behind them.
 Nooby starts singing "Itsy Bitsy Spider" when it lands in front of them.
 They throw themselves away from the beast as it jumps towards them.
 It then cocoons Klak, who is still stuck.
 Nooby then says that he rips the legs off smaller spiders and "watch legless balls wriggle".
-Ooga gets the idea and quickly uses his sword to chop off the spider's eight legs.
+Ooga gets the idea and quickly uses his sword to chop off the spider's legs.
 As Nooby and Ooga try to get Klak out of the cocoon, another fraction of the gem has faded to grey, indicating he has suffocated in the cocoon, but as they rip it open, dozens of baby barking spiders crawl out and chase them.
 They run off again, both agreeing that they are tired of doing so.
 As they exit, they push a large circular door to stop the spiders from getting to them.
-As Ooga explains they are the last hope of getting the gem to the gods, Nooby tells that he didn't believe in them though.
-Ooga says he does now, but he thinks the gods don't believe in them, and how they deserve to know why the gods are always killing them.
+As Ooga explains they are the last hope of getting the gem to the gods, Nooby tells that he did not believe in them though.
+Ooga says he does now, but he thinks the gods do not believe in them, and how they deserve to know why the gods are always killing them.
 As he reaches in his bag, Ooga finds a journal, it reads:

 I have travelled once again to this island to uncover the true nature of that which the gods have bestowed upon us.

 I have witnessed a side of their generosity that seems more sinister than sincere.

 Their gift not only promises eternal life, but from what I have seen, eternal death as well.